isabellegoralsky/cs174a-project/README.md

 ## TDL
 - Visuals
   - Fix board thing
-    - Make the shapes look how they're supposed to
+    - Make the fruits look like they do inside
   - Add more fruits
+    - Finish raspberries
-    - Strawberries, raspberries, blackberries
+    - Strawberries, blackberries
   - Fix models
     - Banana
       - Looks weird, also too small?